Folks with small business credit cards have lots of ways to earn miles & points thanks to many terrific bonus spending categories.

 Team members Keith and Harlan are Airbnb hosts and there are lots of Airbnb related expenses they put on their small business cards, including cleaning products, food, toiletries, and internet service.

 Depending where you shop, many of these purchases can earn you bonus rewards.
-For example, you can purchase cleaning products and toiletries at office supply stores to earn 5X rewards using:
+For example, you can purchase cleaning products and toiletries at U.S. office supply stores to earn 5X rewards using:

 The Ink Cash and Ink Plus cards are also great because you’ll get 5X Chase Ultimate Rewards points on landline, internet, and cable TV expenses, which you likely pay for as a host.